'Buddhist Centers in California' ...Updated Jan. 2008 -> In PDF

 The Asian Classics Institute of Los Angeles, a Worldview Center (ACI-LA*) regularly offers Formal Study Courses, Dharma Essentials Courses, Guided Meditations, and informal and introductory Drop-in Events for those dedicated to the serious study and personal practice of the original teachings of the Buddha.
 All classes and events are offered free of charge.
 While the teachings always remain grounded in the authentic tradition of Mahayana and Vajrayana Buddhism as it was preserved by the Tibetan lineages, they are designed to help you live a better and happier life right here in Los Angeles.

-Urban Dharma - Sitting and Discussion with Rev. Kusala
+Urban Dharma - Meditation with Rev. Kusala

 UrbanDharma.org - hosts a Buddhist discussion group led by Rev. Kusala at the International Buddhist Meditation Center on Wednesday evening from 7:00 to 9:00 PM.
 The focus is on understanding Buddhism in the context of our everyday lives through study of the sutras, sharing personal stories, and discussion.